tomekmarchi/Acid/README.md

 DOM
 -----------------------
 DOM methods are extended via the prototype property with incident avoidence.
+This method was chosen due to chainig being the easiest method for interacting with the DOM.

 Strings,Objects & Arrays
 -----------------------
 All other methods for Strings,Objects and Arrays are avalible from the root object typically $ and ACID as a fallback.
-The reason for this is because Acid is built around a module like system allowing for modules to quickly import external files,models,methods attached to the root object.
+The reason for this is because Acid is built around a module like system allowing for modules to quickly import external files,models,modules,definitions and methods attached to $.
 Thus methods can be imported as a function and as a result can produce high performance results while mainting clean and constructive code.
+Extending as a prototype to these objects produced slower object usage.
+For example by extending various methods to the array prototype operations on arrays became slower across the board.
+Thus I opted for this inclusion method.

 Models, Modules, Define
 -----------------------